TrustEDU/trustedu-gui/README.md

 # trustedu-gui
 GUI application for easily using TrustEDU Network features.
-Requires TrustEDU-Client application running on the same machine.
+Requires TrustEDU-Cli application running on the same machine.